Non-Bloch band theory for non-Hermitian continuum systems: Introduction

-Following the development of the non-Bloch band theory for homogeneous non-Hermitian continuum systems, our subsequent result establishes a connection between the GBZ theory in continuum systems and its counterpart in lattice models.
+Following the development of the non-Bloch band theory for homogeneous non-Hermitian continuum systems, our subsequent result establishes a connection between the GBZ in lattice models and the analogous generalized momentum space in continuum systems.
 This continuum-lattice correspondence is founded upon the identification of the number of boundary conditions at two edges of continuum systems with the hopping ranges in the corresponding lattice models.
-On one hand, this correspondence provides a practical approach to discretizing a non-Hermitian continuum Hamiltonian.
-On the other hand, it facilitates a comprehensive understanding of long-wave physics in non-Hermitian lattice systems.
+On one hand, this correspondence provides a practical approach to discretizing a non-Hermitian continuum Hamiltonian, which is beneficial for numerical simulations.
+On the other hand, it facilitates a comprehensive understanding of the low-energy (i.e., long wavelength) physics in non-Hermitian lattice systems.

 Moreover, we unveil that spatial periodicity further enriches the non-Bloch band theory in continuum systems.
 The periodic structure in continuum systems highlights the crucial role played by the transfer matrix along the spatial dimension.
-Notably, the form of the transfer matrix is similar to that of a non-Hermitian Floquet system.
-By analyzing the eigenvalues of the transfer matrix, we can efficiently describe the NHSE in periodic continuum systems.
+Notably, the form of the transfer matrix is very similar to the Floquet operator of a periodically driven non-Hermitian system.
+By analyzing the eigenvalues of the transfer matrix, we can efficiently define the GBZ and describe the NHSE in periodic continuum systems.
 Thus, in addition to the continuum-lattice correspondence, the transfer matrix offers an alternative avenue for exploring non-Bloch physics in periodic non-Hermitian continuum systems.

 The non-Bloch band theory can be readily extended to contain non-Hermitian continuum systems with local degrees of freedom.
 These degrees of freedom can be interpreted as spins of particles or as components of vector fields.
 This extension goes beyond mere mathematical generalization; it opens the door for practical applications in studying the NHSE within non-Hermitian elastic media \cite{scheibner2020non,chen2021realization} and non-Hermitian photonic crystals \cite{zhong2021nontrivial, Ochiai2022non, yan2021nonhermitian, Yokomizo2022non-hermitian_wave, FangHu2022Geometry, liu2023localization, zhu2023photonic}.